 - Family ticket: 12 euro

-You can find more information about the sights on Bled island on their website.
-You can get to the island via boats (pletna).
+You can find more information about the sights of the island on the website.
+You can get to the island via boat (pletna).

 The island of Bled is open to visitors every day.
 The exception to this is if the lake is frozen or the weather is very extreme.

-The island opens at 9am every day and when it closes depends on the month.
-The longest opening hours are during summer months.
+The island opens at 9 am every day, while the closing time depends on the month.
+The longest opening hours are during the summer months.

 #2 Bled Castle